A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Implementation Aspects

 \subsection{Operator Discretization}

 With the initial data on $\Omega(\S)$ and $\Omega(\C)$, the PDE is then discretized using the equations given in Sections~\ref{sec:cpm} and~\ref{sec:interior-constraints}.
 Matrices $\mathbf{E}$ and $\mathbf{L}$ are constructed for the CP extension and discrete Laplacian, respectively.
 The standard 7-point discrete Laplacian in $\mathbb{R}^3$ (5-point in $\mathbb{R}^2$) is used.
 In our implementation $\mathbf{E}$ and $\mathbf{L}$ are constructed as discussed by \citet{Macdonald2010}.
 Constructing the (sparse) matrices amounts to storing stencil weights for DOF $i$ in the columns of row $i$.
-The more numerically stable CPM approximation of the Laplace-Beltrami operator \cite{Macdonald2010, Macdonald2011}
+Instead of $\tilde{\mathbf{M}} = \mathbf{L} \mathbf{E}$, we use the more numerically stable CPM approximation of the Laplace-Beltrami operator \cite{Macdonald2010, Macdonald2011}